Supply chain woes caused US auto sales to fall 8% last year

 Caldwell doesn’t see vehicle supplies or prices returning to pre-pandemic levels this year, and she’s not sure if we’ll ever get back to 2019 levels.

 The computer chip shortage dates to the spring of 2020, when automakers were forced to shut down factories due to rapidly increasing COVID-19 cases.
-Chip makers shifted production to consumer electronics to feed a computer and gaming sales boom as people were stuck at home.
+Chip makers shifted production to consumer electronics to feed a computer and gaming sales boom when people were stuck at home.
 When the auto plants restarted earlier than expected, chip makers weren’t making as many semiconductors for automobiles, which must be made to withstand vibration and huge temperature extremes.

 Auto chip production has improved, but still isn’t back to pre-pandemic levels, so auto plants still aren’t back to their full output.